25th Sunday in Ordinary Time (C)

 In the Abrahamic religions, God is again and again praised as the “eternally rich One” who holds the fullness of life in both hands.
 Paradoxically, the way to this richness leads through poverty.
 Possessions, privileges, and power, all basic institutions of common life, are ever abolished anew in this attempt to come naked before God, without covering and defenses in the vulnerability that every love creates.
 Love, every love, renders one naked.
 (Dorothee Soelle)

-It is poverty of Spirit which you, Lord Jesus, said was blessed. that makes every - absolutely every - material thing a matter of complete indifference, so that we can brush everything aside, break with everything … This is the poverty that leaves no attachments at all to temporal things, but completely empties the heart, leaving it whole and entirely free for God alone.
+Total poverty is more than this. [“having no more than, and being able to call on no more than, the poorest worker”].
+It is poverty of Spirit which you, Lord Jesus, said was blessed. that makes every - absolutely every - material thing a matter of complete indifference, so that we can brush everything aside, break with everything … This is the poverty that leaves no attachments at all to temporal things, but completely empties the heart, leaving it whole and entirely free fro God alone.
 God then refilled it with himself, reigning in it alone, filling it wholly with himself, and putting into it - though not for itself, but for himself, for his own sake - love for all men, his children.
 The heart then knows nothing and holds nothing but these two loves.
 Nothing else exists for it any longer, and it lives on earth as though it were not there, and in continuous contemplation of the only real necessity, the only Being, and in intercession for those whom the Heart of God longs to love.
 (St. Charles de Foucauld)

 Homily